-A person who always aims for impression is insecure.
+A person who always aims for an impression is insecure.
 And maybe you are.
 You cannot erase insecurity by showing off.
-A show off is deemed selfish.
+A show-off is deemed selfish.

 His co-workers privately joke about their need to bring a thesaurus.
 He never made an effort to connect to them.

-It is common for new employees to seek opportunities to impress their coworkers.
+It is common for some employees to seek opportunities to show off.
 But they do not need to do that.
 If they are really impressive, their co-workers will soon notice.

 You must begin by connecting to them.

-It is common for new leaders who are yet to prove their worth to their new followers.
+It is common for new leaders who are yet to prove their worth to show off.
 But, no. Do not brag about your past accomplishments.
-You do not have to show that you are foreign educated and have learned the foreign accent.
+You do not have to show that you are foreign-educated and have learned a foreign accent.
+Speak to connect.

 If you are great, they shall soon see your results.
 Begin by connecting to your people.
 Speak so they will understand.